Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Tuning of event generators

-Event generators suitable for tuning provide a documented interface that allows one to change parameters without recompiling the code. \pythia{}~8 is exemplary in this regard.
-Most event generators used in the astroparticle physics, as shown in \autoref{tab:generators_short}, are not designed to allow for tuning by a generic user.
-Instead, the authors manually tune these generators by changing parameters until the generator predictions match the experimental results in a set of control plots.
-While the reference data that these models are tuned to are documented in the respective publications (see \eg Ref.~\cite{Riehn:2019jet} or Ref.~\cite{Ostapchenko:2024jsg}), the internal tuning interface is not documented.
-Moreover, the authors determine the relative weights of different data sets as needed.

-Obviously, performing automatic tuning by a multi-dimensional fit makes the results more reproducible and eases the incorporation of new data.
+Event generators suitable for tuning provide a documented interface that allows one to change parameters without recompiling the code. \pythia~8 is exemplary in this regard.
+Other event generators, including most of those used in the astroparticle physics community, are not designed to allow for tuning from a generic user.
+The parameters are hard-coded or the tuning interface is not documented.
+Tuning may be done manually by changing parameters until the generator predictions match the experimental results in the control plots.
+Alternatively, automatic tuning by performing a multi-dimensional fit makes results more reproducible and eases the incorporation of new data.